AcunatomyConditionsTendinitis

 Common questions about tendinitis treatment.

 Because tendinitis is rarely just inflammation in the tendon.
-By the time it becomes a persistent problem, the muscles attached to that tendon have developed trigger points that maintain abnormal tension on it.
-Rest reduces acute inflammation, but it doesn’t release the muscular pull.
-As soon as you resume activity, the load returns to a tendon that never fully recovered.
-Treatment targets the muscles driving the tension — not just the tendon itself.
+By the time it’s persistent, the muscles attached to that tendon have developed trigger points that maintain abnormal tension on it.
+Rest reduces inflammation but doesn’t release the pull.
+Treatment targets the muscles driving the tension rather than the tendon alone.

-These are two of the most responsive conditions to dry needling.
+Yes, these are two of the most responsive conditions to dry needling.
 Tennis elbow (lateral epicondylitis) involves the wrist extensors; golfer’s elbow (medial epicondylitis) involves the wrist flexors.
-In both cases, trigger points in the forearm muscles maintain tension at the tendon attachment.
-Dry needling releases these trigger points directly, and acupuncture reduces the inflammatory response at the insertion.
-Most patients feel a meaningful reduction in grip pain within 2–3 sessions.
+Trigger points in the forearm muscles maintain tension at the tendon attachment, and dry needling releases them directly.
+Most patients feel reduced grip pain within 2–3 sessions.

 Not exactly.
-Tendinitis implies active inflammation; tendinosis refers to chronic degeneration without significant inflammation.
-The distinction matters for treatment.
-If your condition is truly inflammatory, acupuncture’s anti-inflammatory effect is especially valuable.
-If it’s degenerative, the focus shifts to restoring blood flow and releasing the muscular tension that’s preventing healing.
-At Acunatomy, we assess which stage you’re in and treat accordingly — the approach adapts to the tissue.
+Tendinitis implies active inflammation; tendinosis is chronic degeneration without significant inflammation.
+If your condition is inflammatory, acupuncture’s anti-inflammatory effect is especially valuable.
+If it’s degenerative, the focus shifts to restoring blood flow and releasing the muscular tension preventing healing.
+We assess which stage you’re in and treat accordingly.

 A typical treatment timeline.